Elpastore/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory :			     script to Create a script that creates a directory named my_first_directory in the /tmp/ d							irectory.
 7-movethatfile : 			     -Move the file betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete :				     -Delete the file betty.The file betty is in /tmp/my_first_directory
+9-firstdirdeletion :			     -Delete the directory my_first_directory that is in the /tmp directory.